redis/jedis/README.md

 Jedis is a Java client for [Redis](https://github.com/redis/redis "Redis") designed for performance and ease of use.

+Are you looking for a high-level library to handle object mapping?
+See [redis-om-spring](https://github.com/redis/redis-om-spring)!

 ## Contributing

 We'd love your contributions!